 Single Crystal Sample Submission

-Samples for X-ray Structure Determination should be submitted directly to Supervisor of X-ray lab, Dr. Arkady Ellern, room 1711 Gilman Hall .
-The request with attached Submission Form in EXCEL format has to be e-mailed to ellern@iastate.edu for EACH SAMPLE.
-The e-mail reply with the suggested time of an appointment will be sent.
+Samples for X-ray Structure Determination should be submitted directly to the Supervisor of the X-ray lab, Dr. Arkady Ellern, room 1711 Gilman Hall.
+The request with the attached Submission Form in EXCEL format has to be emailed to ellern@iastate.edu for EACH SAMPLE.
+The email reply with the suggested time of an appointment will be sent.
 This procedure is preventing unexpected delays and time overlapping with other customers.

 Powder Diffraction Sample Submission